AshvinPerera/Tellez-2022-Reappraisal-/README.md

 # Reappraisal of Land, Opportunism, and Displacement in Civil Wars: Evidence from Colombia, Juan Fernando Tellez, 2022

 This repository contains all code and data needed to reproduce the empirical reappraisal of **Tellez (2022)**.
-The work follows the MY457 summative-assessment specification (see `MY457_reappraisal_instructions.pdf`).

 ---